kiboschool/course-industry-experience-1/src/lessons/interviews/assignment.md

 | Technical Interview #3                            | Mon May 29
 | Informational Interview                           | Mon May 29

-The deadline for booking the first phase of the mock interviews (at least 1 technical interview and 1 behavioral interview) is **Friday 28th April**.
-The second link for sign ups will be shared by **May 15th** on the course channel on Discord.
+The deadline for booking the first phase of the mock interviews (at least 1 technical interview and 1 behavioral interview) is **Friday April 28**.
+Interview slots are currently availabe through May 15.
+Additional interview slots will be added and shared in the class Discord channel.

 ## Submission